-- As an elective surgical procedure, patients are discharged once they achieve their assigned goals following their joint replacement surgery - If you do not feel you have adequate supports to return home, you must arrange for alternative supports prior to your surgery (i.e. temporary respite retirement home living at your cost). - Discharge from the hospital can occur at any time of the day and you are responsible for arranging your own transportation home. - If you meet the criteria for same day discharge, your discharge time will be late afternoon to early evening.
+- As an elective surgical procedure, you will be discharged once you achieve your postoperative goals following your joint replacement surgery (See box below). - If you do not feel you have the supports to return home, you must arrange for alternative supports prior to your surgery (i.e. temporary respite retirement home living at your cost). - Discharge from the hospital can occur at any time of the day and you are responsible for arranging your own transportation home. - If you meet the criteria for same day discharge, your discharge time will be late afternoon to early evening.